This property was once the site of the "Temple House," which was razed in 1959.

-The property was purchased in October 1958 by Blue Light Restaurants, Inc. (yes, the Blue Light of Durham fame).
+Mariakakis sold the property in October 1958 to Blue Light Restaurants, Inc. (yes, the Blue Light of Durham fame).
 It was then sold in September 1959 to Oh-Boy Drive Inn of Chapel Hill.
 The restaurant opened in 1960.
 "Oh Boy" was a play on the last name of "Boy," referring to the Durhamites Carl Boy and his sons Sam, Carl Jr., and James.

 1960 (via Chapel Hill Historical Society)